 - - if the doctor decides you are not ready to return home, you may be admitted onto one of the hospital wards.

 Patient support officers

 Many of the staff can speak English, but you may want additional assistance.

-Patient support officers work closely with hospital staff and are able to:
+Patient support officers work work in close collaboration with hospital staff and can: